Node Classification Meets Link Prediction on Knowledge Graphs: Introduction

 This unifying perspective has more to offer than empowering node classification models with the capability of link prediction.
-Technically, we can view heterogeneous, multi-relational graphs as knowledge graphs enhanced with node features, and so another interesting question is whether the task of link prediction can be informed by node features.
-This leads to yet another problem formulation studied in this paper, namely, the problem of link prediction over knowledge graphs with \emph{node features}.
-It is reasonable to expect a better link prediction quality in this setting, since we have access to more information, but this does not make the task easier, especially because it is not trivial to integrate class and feature information into existing link prediction models.
+Technically, we can view heterogeneous, multi-relational graphs as knowledge graphs enhanced with node features, and so another interesting question is whether the task of link prediction can be informed by node features and classes.
+This leads to yet another problem formulation investigated in this paper, namely, the problem of link prediction over knowledge graphs with \emph{node features} and \emph{classes}, to improve link prediction performance over knowledge graphs using this additional information.